pietmau/Flickr-Image-Gallery/README.md

 # This app is definitely over engineered :-)
-Please, bear with me, it's only a demo.
+Its purpose is only illustrative.

 # MVI with Mobius
 The app runs on a very basic implementation of the MVI pattern based on